wp-plugins/robo-gallery/readme.txt

 When you enable border in gallery settings you will see multiply options for customization of the border.
 One from this options it's border color.
 You can select color using color selector

-= How to crop uploaded gallery image? =

-When you open gallery images manager you'll find there image edit mode where you can crop source image

 = How many thumbnails hover effects gallery has? =

 Gallery have 15 hover animation effects, which could be combined with additional custom options

+= How to add text before and after gallery? =

+In gallery settings you can find before/after text gallery field.
+This fields support HTML tags.

 = How to customize gallery hover effect shutter layout? =

 In gallery hover settings you can enable template where you can fully customize layout of the shutter content using HTML tags, text and images.
 In template we have implemented some build in tags which going to help you to build in some gallery images elements into hover

-= How to add text before and after gallery? =

-In gallery settings you can find before/after text gallery field.
-This fields support HTML tags.

 = How to change font size of the gallery image description text? =

 In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
 In this settings you can change size of the text

+= How to change width of the gallery thumbnails border? =

+When you enable border in gallery settings you will see multiply options for customization of the border.
+One of the options it's border width in pixels.

 = How many menu buttons styles do you have in gallery menu ? =

 Gallery menu have multiply configuration options.
 Some of the options changing color of the buttons, some of them changing style of the buttons, which makes buttons for example 3d or with rounded corners

-= How to change width of the gallery thumbnails border? =

-When you enable border in gallery settings you will see multiply options for customization of the border.
-One of the options it's border width in pixels.

 = Is it possible to change transparency of the hover shutter? =